 What Value Will the Placement Team Provide?

-Clinical placement is the required educational component of Marymount University’s Online Family Nurse Practitioner programs.
+Clinical placement is the required educational component of Marymount University’s Online Family Nurse Practitioner programs and the accelerated BSN program.
 Clinicals work parallels the classroom-based coursework to prepare for entry to the profession of advanced practice nursing.

 How Does the Clinical Placement Process Work?

 The Placement Team will assist you in handling the logistics, allowing you to focus on the coursework and the core competencies that will propel your placement experience.
 As an active participant in the placement process, providing referrals from your local community increases your chances of securing quality sites and preceptors.
 Networking within your placement site will help you create professional connections that can often lead to future placement and employment opportunities.

 Shortly after enrollment, we will introduce you to your dedicated Placement Coordinator who will share the placement intake form, initiating the placement process.

 The Placement Team will collaborate with you to secure quality placement sites and preceptors.
 In addition to completing the intake form, you will be responsible for completing the clinical clearance requirements prior to the start of clinical which include:

 Once your clinical clearances are complete and the site has been approved, your Placement Coordinator will provide the preceptor’s information so you can work with them to plan your schedule.
 The course faculty will identify when you can start clinical.